TechChallenge-4SOAT-G74/QuickOrder/README.md

 <br />

-* Caso haja algum **pod, svc ou deployment** etc listado no passo anterior, limpar o cluster através do comando `kubectl delete all --all`
+* Caso haja algum **pod, svc ou deployment** etc listado no passo anterior, limpar o cluster através do comando `kubectl delete all --all` e `kubectl delete pvc --all`
 * Navegar até a pasta **Kubernetes** do Projeto:

 <br />